What is Botox for lip flip?

 Yes, a lip flip can be performed with Dysport as well as Botox.
 Both products are botulinum toxin type A injectables that work by relaxing the orbicularis oris muscle around the upper lip, which allows the lip to roll slightly outward and appear fuller.

-The main differences are in formulation and diffusion; Dysport tends to spread a bit more in the treated area, while Botox remains more localized.
+The main differences between botox and dysport are in formulation and diffusion; Dysport tends to spread a bit more in the treated area, while Botox remains more localized.
 Some providers may adjust the dosing because Dysport units are measured differently than Botox units, but the outcome of a lip flip with either product is generally similar.

 The choice between Botox and Dysport depends on the injector’s preference, experience, and the patient’s individual needs.